 Retinal detachments: Though rare, this separation of the light-sensitive membrane in the back of the eye (the retina) from its supporting layers leads to loss of vision.
 Symptoms include flashes of light on the periphery of the field of vision, floaters or blurred vision.

 Diabetic retinopathy: A complication of diabetes, this condition results from damage to the blood vessels of the retina.
 It causes blurred vision in its early stages.
+Learn more about managing diabetes.

 New treatments for eye diseases